Outlaw motorcycle club: Gender and race

-High-profile outlaw bikers have historically been white and their clubs are typically exclusively racially homogeneous.
-Other sources state outright, that "With few exceptions, blacks are excluded from membership or riding with one-percenter biker clubs."
-The average age for a club studied was 34.
+High-profile outlaw bikers have historically been white, and their clubs are typically exclusively racially homogeneous.
+Other sources state outright that "With few exceptions, blacks are excluded from membership or riding with one-percenter biker clubs."
+The average age for a club studied in 1983 was 34.

 There are black clubs, white clubs, and Mexican and other Spanish-speaking clubs.
-Although race does not appear to be important as a creed or philosophical orientation to them, virtually all of the clubs are racially unmixed.
 Bikers in American prisons, as prisoners generally do, band together along racial lines.
 It is claimed that racial discrimination within clubs has led to creation of rival clubs in the past, such as the Mongols Motorcycle Club after members were rejected by the local Hells Angels chapter.
-Some clubs or individual chapters are now multi-racial, but the number of "white supremacist biker clubs are growing nationwide".
+Some clubs or individual chapters are now multi-racial, but the number of "white supremacist biker clubs are growing nationwide", according to the ADL.

 Outlaw motorcycle clubs and crime

 Many members of outlaw motorcycle clubs engage in criminal activities and organized crime and "pose a serious domestic threat".
 Law enforcement agencies perceive such individuals and motorcycle clubs as being unique among criminal groups because they maintain websites and businesses, identify themselves through patches and tattoos, write and obey constitutions and bylaws, trademark their club names and logos, and even hold publicity campaigns aimed at improving their public image.
 The term "outlaw motorcycle gang" was coined by the journalist Hunter S. Thompson in 1966 and was subsequently adopted by federal and local law enforcement agencies in the United States and elsewhere.